TL;DR

 | Vitality | Focus on preventative care and rewards, with "Talking Therapies" benefit. | Incentivises healthy habits, provides access to therapy sessions for acute issues. |

-A knowledgeable PMI broker like WeCovr can help you compare the subtle but important differences in mental health cover between the best PMI providers to find a policy that matches your needs.
+A knowledgeable PMI specialist at WeCovr or one of our broker partners can help you compare the subtle but important differences in mental health cover between PMI providers to find a policy that matches your needs.

 It is vital to be an informed consumer.
 The rules around mental health cover are specific.

 The prompt mentioned "LCIIP Shielding"—while not a standard industry term, it points to a powerful concept: creating a holistic defence for your well-being.
 Private health cover is one pillar.
-To truly protect yourself from the £3.7 million lifetime burden of stress, you need to shield your finances too.
+To truly protect yourself from the £3.7 million lifetime burden of stress, you may need to shield your finances too. (illustrative estimate)

 By combining these three policies, you create a comprehensive shield.
 Your health is looked after, your monthly income is secure, and you are protected from the financial devastation of a major health event.